abulka/lcodemaps/README.md

 Larger diagrams can be zoomed into.
 If they are rendered as SVG images then there is no loss of detail.
 All the diagrams in this article are SVG and can be clicked on and zoomed into.

 The public PlantUML server used to render these code maps has a limit on the size of the diagrams it produces.
 You can easily set up your own PlantUML server locally which not only is faster, but can generate much larger diagrams before clipping them.
-See the [PlantUML Server Documentation](http://plantuml.com/server) and you may also find the helpfile in [Pynsource](www.pynsource.com) useful as it contains more detailed local PlantUML server install instructions that I give my Pynsource (Python UML tool for Mac, Windows, Linux) customers.
+See the [PlantUML Server Documentation](http://plantuml.com/server).
+See also the helpfile in [Pynsource](www.pynsource.com) (Python UML tool for Mac, Windows, Linux) as it contains more specific PlantUML server local install instructions.

 # Building your own Literate Code Maps